Blog

 38 “You have heard that it was said, ‘An eye for an eye, and a tooth for a tooth.’
 39 But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.
 40 If anyone wants to sue you and take your shirt, let him have your coat also.
 41 Whoever forces you to go one mile, go with him two.
 42 Give to him who asks of you, and do not turn away from him who wants to borrow from you.

 (I love this!
 The Code of Hammurabi, or as it is sometimes called, “The Law of Retaliation” dates to about 1790 BCE, and it is said to be the base of the Torah, and therefore of both Jewish and Christian law.
-Jesus here replaces it with a kind of opposite law of radical peace and love.)
+Jesus here replaces it with a kind of opposite law of radical peace and perfect love.)

 43 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 44 But I say to you, love your enemies and pray for those who persecute you, 45 so that you may ]be sons of your Father who is in heaven; for He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 46 For if you love those who love you, what reward do you have?
 Do not even the tax collectors do the same?
 47 If you greet only your brothers, what more are you doing than others?
 Do not even the Gentiles do the same?
 48 Therefore you are to be perfect, as your heavenly Father is perfect” (MT 5:21-48).

 (Here we learn directly from Jesus that our goal is no longer to keep just the minimal standard of righteously obeying the ancient laws handed down from God thousands of years ago.
-Oh no!
+Oh, no!
 Now, my dear ones, our goal must be, and it can only be nothing less than to achieve God’s Own level of pure and perfect love!)

 For the church, that evermore